 Your oncologist, nurse or social worker may be able to help you find a counselor, local support group or an online support group.
-You can also call our breast care helpline at 1-877 GO KOMEN (1-877-465-6636) for help finding a support group.
+You can also call the Komen Breast Care Helpline at 1-877 GO KOMEN (1-877-465-6636) or email at email@example.com for help finding a support group.

 Online and telephone support groups

 Online and telephone support groups are similar to in-person groups.
 They provide a chance to share information, give and receive social support and gain a sense of empowerment.

 These organizations may be helpful:

 Care after treatment for the breast cancer ends

 At some point, you may decide to stop treatments for the cancer.
 This can happen when treatment stops showing a benefit or when it greatly affects quality of life.